BZIvanov/Learning-ReactJS/Built-inHooks/use-reducer/README.md

 # useReducer hook

-UseReducer is good alternative to useState, when we have multiple different states, which are related to each other, like form inputs for example.
+`useReducer` is good alternative to `useState`, when we have multiple different states, which are related to each other, like form inputs for example.

 ## Content of this section